shaazmik/SQREquation/README.md

 The output is the answer to the equation: the number of roots and the roots themselves.

-If you want, you can turn on the debag.
+If you want, you can turn on the debug.
 In the header, you need to delete the "/ / " near #define DEBUG_MOD.

-The file for debag must be entered with the name Tests.txt.
+The file for debug must be entered with the name Tests.txt.
 Format:

 First line is the number of tests, next: